 The surname Marsdon was first found in Lancashire at Great Marsden or Little Marsden.
 "This place was anciently called Merclesden, and Merlesden.
 In the 35th of Henry III., Edmund de Lacy obtained a charter for free warren in "Great and Little Merlesden;" and in the 4th of Edward II., a fishery existed here, by grant from Henry de Lacy.
 Richard Merclesden was master forester of Blackburnshire to Isabella, dowager queen, in the reign of Edward III.; and in the same reign, Henry, Duke of Lancaster, granted a tract of land in Merclesden to Richard de Walton. " Another reference lists the place name as Marchesden in the 12th century and probably meant "boundary water."
 However, we believe that the former origin of the place name and surname is more likely.
 One of the earliest records of the name was Alan de Marchesden who was listed in the Assize Rolls of Lancashire in 1246.
 The Yorkshire Poll Tax Rolls of 1273 listed Robert de Marcheden, Nicholaus Mercheden and Johanna de Mersseden.

-Important Dates for the Marsdon family
+Early History of the Marsdon family

 This web page shows only a small excerpt of our Marsdon research.
 Another 79 words (6 lines of text) covering the years 1738, 1625, 1688, 1680 and 1681 are included under the topic Early Marsdon History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Marsdon has undergone many spelling variations, including Marsden, Marsdon and others.

 Early Notables of the Marsdon family (pre 1700)